OutSystems/docs-odc/src/eap/reference/built-in-functions/intro.md

 <div class="info" markdown="1">

-Built-in Functions are designed to avoid raising exceptions when executed.
-If an issue occurs during the execution of a Built-in Function, OutSystems returns the default value of the output data type will, unless you specify otherwise.
+Built-in functions are designed to avoid raising exceptions when executed.
+If an issue occurs during the execution of a built-in function, OutSystems returns the default value of the output data type.

 </div>